Have you suffered financial harm as a result of a crime? If so, you are entitled to compensation for your losses, including reimbursement for:

 When a defendant is convicted and sentenced in connection with a criminal case, the judge will issue an order directing the defendant to compensate the victim for economic losses resulting from the crime.
 This order is called a victim restitution order.

 The idea of restitution is to make a victim “whole” again…to put the victim back into the position he or she was in before the crime occurred.
+The court may order that the restitution be made in a lump sum or on a payment schedule.

 Definition of Victim